giginghn/Macroeconomy-case-study/README.md

 Structural Vector Autoregressive (SVAR) to manipulate the time series data in R.

 Data source: http://www.macrohistory.net/
+I took the data from year 1870 to 2016 to analyze.

 Data Exploratory and analyzing process:
 1) Tests of stationarity (Dickey-Fuller test)